dreamsmith-workshop/multiverse/README.md

 - `git`
 - `vcpkg`

-This project depends on the libraries specified in the [pakcage manifest](vcpkg.json). `vcpkg` can automatically manage meeting those dependencies.
+This project depends on the libraries specified in the [package manifest](vcpkg.json). `vcpkg` can automatically manage meeting those dependencies.
 See [Microsoft documentation](https://vcpkg.io/en/getting-started.html) for details.

 ### Environment Setup